 \section{Abstract}

 We describe a construction of the cyclotomic structure on topological Hochschild homology ($THH$) of a ring spectrum using the Hill--Hopkins--Ravenel multiplicative norm.
 Our analysis takes place entirely in the category of equivariant orthogonal spectra, avoiding use of the B\"okstedt coherence machinery.
-We are also able to define versions of topological cyclic homology ($TC$) and $TR$-theory relative to an arbitrary commutative ring spectrum $A$.
+We are also able to define two relative versions of topological cyclic homology ($TC$) and $TR$-theory: one starting with a ring $C_n$-spectrum and one starting with an algebra over a cyclotomic commutative ring spectrum $A$.
 We describe spectral sequences computing the relative theory $\ATR$ in terms of $TR$ over the sphere spectrum and vice versa.
 Furthermore, our construction permits a straightforward definition of the Adams operations on $TR$ and $TC$.